2016: Obama’s America (2012)

 The product placement is also insulting and annoying.
 At one point the Spartan narrator tells us that the fighters needed to take a break to replenish their electrolytes.
 We are then treated to quick cuts of the Spartans holding Gatorade bottles until one looks directly into the camera and says, “Gatorade: Is it in you?”
 I must have missed what the joke was when the film just repeats the advertising slogan word-for-word without any alterations in tone and context.
 There is also a scene where Xerxes imitates a Dentyne Ice commercial and holds the product up to the camera.
 What is the purpose of either of these moments?
 If I wanted to watch commercials verbatim I’d stay at home and tune on QVC.

-From a production standpoint, this movie sucks.
-It looks really cheap.
+From a production standpoint, this movie looks really cheap.
 The sets and costumes and props look horrible, like something a high school production would ditch.
 Just because it reuses the same camera styles as 300 doesn’t mean it gets any closer to parody.
 For God’s sake, they couldn’t even come up with puns on character names, the only exception being Traitoro and Sonio, neither of which will induce a chuckle.
-Most of the non-reference “humor” is either insipid slapstick or a handful of moderately gross scatological jokes, oh, yes, and lots of gay jokes, because those just get better the more you hear.
+Most of the non-reference “humor” is either insipid slapstick or a handful of moderately gross scatological jokes, and, oh, yes, lots of gay jokes, because those just get better the more you hear.
 Tasteless doesn’t always equal funny, and people drinking urine is rarely funny without some extra setup.

 The actors all seem mildly embarrassed and they do nothing with their roles.
 It’s not their fault the material sucks so deeply, however, it is Electra’s fault for appearing in her third straight Friedberg-Seltzer spoof fest.
 The key to a good spoof is to play the damn thing straight.
 It’s annoying and redundant if the film keeps winking back at the audience.